waku-org/nwaku/docs/api/v2/node.md

   ## Status: Partially implemented.
   ## TODO Take conf as a parameter and return a started WakuNode

-proc subscribe*(topic: Topic, handler: TopicHandler)
+method subscribe*(w: WakuNode, topic: Topic, handler: TopicHandler)
   ## Subscribes to a PubSub topic.
 Triggers handler when receiving messages on
   ## this topic.
 TopicHandler is a method that takes a topic and a `Message`.
   ##